Real Sociedad wins 2020 Copa del Rey; 2021 final in 2 weeks

 But with coronavirus still forcing strict limits on social gatherings in Spain, officials said it was impossible for spectators to be allowed in at Seville’s La Cartuja Stadium.

-The virus, which has claimed more than 75,000 lives in Spain, was present even in the celebrations.
+The impact of the virus, which has claimed more than 75,000 lives in Spain, was evident even in the celebrations.

 “There are many people who we would have liked to share this with, family and friends who have left us in the worst way possible,” Oyarzabal said with tears in his eyes.